Monster Hunter Wilds: Everything We Know About Capcom’s Most Ambitious Monster Hunter Yet

 The launch wasn’t perfect.

-- Player Sentiment – Climbed to ~20% positive by August 2025.
+Player sentiment – Reached to about 20% positive by August 2025.

 Monster Hunter Wilds – System Requirements